offen/offen/CONTRIBUTING.md

 ## Do you want to translate Offen into your language?

 Offen can be localized into any language and we are actively looking to grow the number of supported locales.
-If you would like to contribute by translating Offen into your language, send us an email to <hioffen@posteo.de> and we'll send you an invite to our translation tool.
+Right now, English, German and French are supported, and we'd love to have Spanish or Portuguese versions too.
+If you would like to contribute by translating Offen into one of these or any other language, send us an email to <hioffen@posteo.de> and we'll send you an invite to our translation tool.
 Thank you!

 ## Do you want to submit a Pull Request?